 IASR employment standards: Employers must accommodate employees with disabilities at all stages: recruitment, onboarding, development, and exit.
 This includes workplace accessibility (physical spaces, IT systems), accessible communication, accommodation plans, and return-to-work protocols.

 Accessibility statement: Your website must include an accessibility statement describing how you meet WCAG 2.0 AA standards.
 If your site does not meet AA standards (contrast ratios, alt text, keyboard navigation, form labels), you are non-compliant.
-This is a straightforward technical requirement—many employers miss it.
+This is a straightforward technical requirement that employers miss.

 Procurement: If you purchase goods or services, you must consider accessibility criteria.
 This applies especially to HR systems, communication platforms, and recruitment tools.

-AODA penalties: Non-compliance can result in fines up to $50,000 and reputational damage.
+AODA penalties: Non-compliance can result in administrative penalties that escalate with organization size and the severity of the contravention — confirm the current penalty schedule under the AODA — plus reputational damage.
 More importantly, accessibility compliance is a signal to top talent that you're intentional about inclusion.

 Audit trigger: Conduct an accessibility review of your website (use tools like WebAIM or hire a consultant).
 Engage your IT team to audit internal systems (document management, intranet, communication platforms).
 Ensure your recruitment platform supports accessible application submission.